|

 1 and 2.

-will be delineated in the same fashion and surveyed and analyzed during the later stages of the project.
-In addition, we must
+features will be delineated in the same fashion and surveyed and analyzed during the later stages of the project.
+In addition,

-stress that many additional elements of the Saltville defensive complex, including fortifications, gun emplacements, trenches,
+we must stress that many additional elements of the Saltville defensive complex, including fortifications, gun emplacements,

-and sentry posts are not included in the list of defining features because they are not mentioned in the historic record of
+trenches, and sentry posts are not included in the list of defining features because they are not mentioned in the historic

-either battle.
-However, many of these earthworks are still in excellent condition, and should be considered within the context
+record of either battle.
+However, many of these earthworks are still in excellent condition, and should be considered within

-of any preservation planning.
-Therefore, as many of these features as possible will be mapped, first because they must be
+the context of any preservation planning.
+Therefore, as many of these features as possible will be mapped, first because they

 significant site for the study of Civil War era military engineering” (Lowe, 2004).